ConnorMcDonalds97/Landing-Page-Project/README.md

 # Landing-Page-Project
 Landing Page Project to learn Web Development

 Paying homage to a lost business idea of mine through this landing page.
 Val-Lineups was an idea for innovating the way players learn Valorant lineups to improve at the game.

+Site can be visited here: (https://connormcdonalds97.github.io/Landing-Page-Project/)

 Photo Credits:
 https://beebom.com/valorant-brimstone-abilities-tips-tricks/